SpartanJ/ecode/tools/data-migration/lite/language/README.md

 # Small script to migrate lite and lite-xl language definitions to ecode language definitions.

-There are currently some limitations but this can be used as a starting point to create a new language definition.
-Most of the languages can be migrated without any changes, but ecode currently does not support regex for syntax highlighting, those patterns won't be migrated (this is a feature of lite-xl, normal lite does not support regex's).

 ## Usage

 You'll need to have installed lua binary, then run: